Daily Case Rate Per 100,000

 Please consult additional resources to understand trends and other factors affecting your county.

 The following graphs show the daily case rates for each county in the Coastal Health District since mid-June.
-These graphs will be updated weekly.
+These graphs will be updated daily.

 → See also: Daily Average of New Cases | Community Transmission Index | Hospitalization Data | Percentage of Positive Tests | Cumulative Cases | Cases by Zip Code | Cases and Deaths by Age | Weekly Testing Numbers